Platform

 Solution:

-Minja’s vision is a Clark County Commission that is accessible, transparent, and accountable to you—not to special interests and lobbyists.
-Your government should be a partner in solving problems and make your life easier.
+Minja will be a full-time Clark County Commissioner that is accessible, transparent, and accountable to you, not to special interests and lobbyists.
+Your government should be a partner in solving problems and make your life easier, not harder.

 Minja will advocate to change the county's board of commissioner meetings to a weekday after work hours to allow more residents to come attend and provide public comments.
 She will also expand online options to make public meetings more accessible to watch and provide public comments.

 Minja will bring the government to your neighborhood.
-She will host regular "Commissioner Office Hours" in libraries, community centers, and coffee shops across District F—no appointment needed.
-Clark County residents deserve a commissioner who is directly accessible to hear your concerns and answer your questions, face-to-face.
+She will host regular "Commissioner Office Hours" in libraries, community centers, and coffee shops across District F – no appointment needed.
+Clark County residents deserve a commissioner who is working full-time and directly accessible to hear your concerns and answer your questions, face-to-face.
 Minja will also schedule themed community meetings regularly on key issues like housing, traffic, and public safety, ensuring a consistent and open forum for dialogue.

 A responsive government is the foundation of a livable city.
 It builds trust, solves problems, and ensures that everyone has a fair shot.
 Minja is committed to be the most engaged and accessible commissioner District F has ever seen.